This engagement has been archived

-Taking action to eliminate coal pollution is a key component of the Government of Alberta’s Climate Leadership Plan.
-Emissions from coal-fired electricity generation will be phased out by 2030 with Alberta moving towards more renewable energy and natural gas-fired electricity.
+Under federal regulations, coal-fired electricity generation will be phased out by 2030 and replaced with renewable and natural gas-fired electricity.

-- examine the potential effect of the retirements of coal-fired generation plants and associated mining operations on communities
+- examined the potential effect of the retirements of coal-fired generation plants and associated mining operations on communities and workers

-These meetings will help the panel fully understand the challenges and opportunities communities are facing so that next steps are responsive to concerns and align with community priorities.
+These meetings helped the panel fully understand the challenges and opportunities communities and workers face to ensure their recommendations respond to concerns and align with community priorities.

 Stakeholder and public engagement

-The panel will hold facilitated discussions with stakeholders and First Nations in communities most affected by the retirements of coal-fired generation facilities and associated mining operations.
-The panel will meet with:
+The panel held facilitated discussions with stakeholders and First Nations in communities most affected by the retirements of coal-fired generation facilities and associated mining operations.
+They met with:

 - municipal leaders